A workout with baby isn’t just about achieving your fitness goals. Workouts can be bonding time, too!

 Exercising with baby will allow the mother to be at ease and spend time close to her baby.
 This is a great form of bonding.

 MOMMY AND ME WORKOUTS

-After being cleared by your healthcare professional for more strenuous workouts, there are many other exercises in which Mom can include her baby.
-It is vital to remember when you workout with Baby safety is essential!
+After being cleared by your healthcare professional for more strenuous workouts, there are many other exercises in which mom can include her baby.
+It is vital to remember when you workout with baby that safety is essential!
 Here are a few examples:

 Try the Curl Up:

-- lying face up on the floor with your knees bent and feet flat on the floor.
+- Lie face up on the floor with your knees bent and feet flat on the floor.

 - Sit baby on your pubic bone facing you.